CRCM-T-ALL-grp/CD9/README.md

 #### Mice scRNAseq

-The raw count matrix and the associated metadata used to assign each cell to its sample for the mouse scRNA-seq experiment are available via GEO.
-The final Seurat R object can be downloaded from Zenodo.
+The raw and normalized count matrices for the scRNA-seq experiment are available on Zenodo, along with the final Seurat R object.
 Raw sequencing data (FASTQ files) are not available.
 Some mice used to generate the dataset were not included in this publication and therefore remain confidential.

 #### PDX and Jurkat bulkRNAseq

 The raw counts and log-CPM–normalized counts for the bulk RNA-seq experiments are available via GEO, and the intermediate fitted edgeR objects can be downloaded from Zenodo.
-Raw sequencing data (FASTQ files) are not available for the patient-derived xenograft (PDX) samples due to patient privacy concerns.
+Raw sequencing data (FASTQ files) are available for the Jurkat samples on GEO, but are not provided for the patient-derived xenograft (PDX) samples due to patient privacy concerns.